Shebby91/portfolio/readme.md

 EN
 _________________________________________
 0. Project Overview:
 This project leverages containerized services orchestrated via Docker to build a robust and scalable development environment for a Symfony web application.
-It includes various services for log management, email testing, AWS simulation, and data visualization, all interconnected within a Docker network.
+It includes various services for log management, email testing, AWS simulation, data visualization, and Software Bill-of-Materials (SBOM) management through Dependency-Track, all interconnected within a Docker network.
 _________________________________________
 Services
 1. Symfony Application